elastic/cloud-on-k8s/docs/design/0010-license-checks.md

 the control plane namespace.
-Unless of course we run everything in one namespace anyway or we implement a custom client that has access to the control plane namespace of the namespace operator (the latter is underlying assumption for the graph above).
+Unless of course we run everything in one namespace anyway or we implement a custom client that has access to the control plane namespace of the namespace operator (the latter is the underlying assumption for the graph above).

 ### Positive Consequences